Scyllae sp. #1

 encroaching into the gold rings of the ocelli may appear bright yellow.

+Rarely, there may be evenly spaced brown spots on the body.
 The edges of the rhinophoral sheaths are smooth.

 Scyllae sp. #1